 Coffee/Breakfast – Coppa Vida

 One of many great coffee shops in Pasadena, this spot, is a personal favorite of mine as it is magnificent.
-The coffee is top notch, and they have some good donuts to go along with it.
+The coffee is top-notch, and they have some excellent donuts to go along with it.
 If you are looking for a sweet treat to take with you then also consider the waffle cookies which are hard to beat.

 Mission San Gabriel